bh1428/python_templates/README.md

   - `bin/libiconv2.dll`
   - `bin/libintl3.dll`

 For documentation: the [Documentation](http://gnuwin32.sourceforge.net/downlinks/make-doc-zip.php) zip contains an excellent `make.pdf` with everything you ever want to know about `make`.

+If you want a bit more modern `make` you can use the version from [Chocolatey](https://community.chocolatey.org/packages/make) or directly (e.g. [https://bitbucket.org/xoviat/chocolatey-packages/src/master/make/4.4.1/tools/install/bin/make.exe](https://bitbucket.org/xoviat/chocolatey-packages/src/master/make/4.4.1/tools/install/bin/make.exe))

 Please note: in a `makefile` a `<TAB>` has a different meaning than one or more `<SPACE>`s: